heroku/buildpacks-dotnet/README.md

 minimal configuration.

 > [!IMPORTANT]
 > This is a [Cloud Native Buildpack][cnb], and is a component of the [Heroku Cloud Native Buildpacks][heroku-buildpacks] project, which is in preview.
+If you are instead looking for the Heroku Classic Buildpack for .NET (for use on the Heroku platform), you may find it [here][classic-buildpack].

 ## Usage